leoneckert/critical-data-and-visualization-spring-2022/labs/collect-data-google-form/README.md

 - In your spreadsheet, click on Extensions>Apps Script.
 - In the window that opens paste [this code](script.js).
 - After that, click save 💾 and Run ▶️
+- You may be asked to give your permission to run the code.
+This only happens the first time.
 - Return to the spreadsheet and refresh the page.

 After that, a new button will appear in your Sheet's toolbar that says ``Export JSON``.
-When you click it for the first time you will need to authenticate and accept that the script you are using can access the content of your Sheet.
+If it didn't happen earlier, you will now be asked to authenticate and accept that the script you are using can access the content of your Sheet.

 ![export2](assets/export2.png)